JustTemmie/Andromeda/assets/language_data/README.md

 The bot speaks in first person

-If translating to a language where the speaker's gender matters, the bot is gender non-conforming, if that's not possible, it's feminine
+If translating to a language where the speaker's gender matters, the bot is gender non-conforming, if that's either not possible or simply unweildly, it's feminine

 # how to write